 When you answer loud and bold, examiners are frequently frustrated by unclear, difficult-to-hear tones.
 They get irritated to say, “I’m sorry, I didn’t get you.”
 Be clear and audible.

 Unlike a written exam, a viva is a distinct assessment.
-Prepare for viva-style questions instead of descriptive responses.
+After you are done with viva self introduction, prepare for viva-style questions instead of descriptive responses.
 Prepare for at least a couple of chapters because examiners will most likely give you a choice of topics to begin the viva with.
 Consult your seniors to find out what areas the examiners are interested in and which books to read.
 Your viva will almost certainly begin with the practicals or projects that you finished.
 Go through your projects thoroughly.

 FAQs